Your Union Design System

 Keep button text short.
 It will always appear on one line, so on small screens long buttons may hang off the side of the page.

-By default, a button will be a primary button, filled in with the primary colour of the current page.
+By default, a button will be a primary button, bordered with the primary colour of the current page.

 Example: Primary button